davidvoye/lite-responsive-template/Home.md

 * Will contain a lot of .layout- prefixed classes

 See .layout- class prefix below for more information: "layout- describes a class which fundamentally divides the page into sections."

+### _themes.scss (?)

+Specific groups of variations from _layout.scss default styles.
+Potentially will be implemented if we allow users to select a sub-theme (based around lime green or gray instead of light blue, for example.)
+Contains:

+* Mostly color specific changes.
+Should be imported after _layout.scss

 ### _media-queries.scss